iamsuteerth/tanxfi-task/README.md

 ### Running Docker Containers

-Run the Docker containers using the built images:
+Run the Docker containers using the built images (If the containers are not built)

 ```bash
 # Run the container for service-1